ivanlynch/cordova-openui5-template/readme.md

 ### Changed

-- Dinamically look into the installed dependencies and download the needed files (Improve the gulp task)
 + In the gulpfile right now is downloading the latest version of the mobile-runtime (Is a little bit faster)

 ## Prerequisites 🔧🔧